wgsl-analyzer/wgsl-analyzer/docs/book/src/contributing/lsp-extensions.md

 **Upstream Issue:** <https://github.com/microsoft/language-server-protocol/issues/567>

-The `initializationOptions` field of the `InitializeParams` of the initialization request should contain the `"wgsl-analyzer"` section of the configuration.
+The `initializationOptions` field of the `InitializeParameters` of the initialization request should contain the `"wgsl-analyzer"` section of the configuration.

 `wgsl-analyzer` normally sends a `"workspace/configuration"` request with `{ "items": ["wgsl-analyzer"] }` payload.
 However, the server cannot do this during initialization.